spider-tronix/Y-charger/Inverter/inverter plan.md

 			give the SPWM signal to only upper two mosfets others two at sine wave frequency heating and loss distribution is unequal

-- Square wave invertors have more efficiency than pure sine wave invertors on account of poor switching losses
+- Square wave inverters have more efficiency than pure sine wave inverters on account of poor switching losses
-- efficiency in case of wireless power system will be similar both the invertors but the square wave invertor can give more output power.
+- efficiency in case of wireless power system will be similar both the inverters but the square wave inverter can give more output power.
-- for reducing the switching loss zero voltage switching has to be employed for pure sine wave invertor.
+- for reducing the switching loss zero voltage switching has to be employed for pure sine wave inverter.

 ### key feature
 	- need to have maximum power point tracking mechanism